zalando/postgres-operator/docs/user.md

         memory: 100Mi
 ```

-By default `pgbouncer` is used to create a connection pool.
+By default `pgbouncer` is used to create a connection pooler.
 To find out about
-pool modes see [docs](https://www.pgbouncer.org/config.html#pool_mode) (but it
+pooler modes see [docs](https://www.pgbouncer.org/config.html#pooler_mode) (but
-should be general approach between different implementation).
+it should be general approach between different implementation).

 Note, that using `pgbouncer` means meaningful resource CPU limit should be less
 than 1 core (there is a way to utilize more than one, but in K8S it's easier